Mercedes-Benz ABC (Active Body Control) Bleed Procedure – Rodeo Test

 What is a Mercedes ABC System?

-What is Rodeo Test Procedure?
+What is the Rodeo Test Procedure?

 The fluid movement will also control the ride height and the damping force.
 You can expect the air to be flushed out entirely after the test.
-This test will also re-calibrate and leave Benz’s suspension working smoothly after refilling the fluids.
+This test will also recalibrate and leave Benz’s suspension working smoothly after refilling the fluids.

 Although the system would get rid of air over time, you can carry this test or expedite the process using the ride height button to cycle through the levels about fifteen times.